UN Volunteers strengthen the integration of Syrian women in Turkey through community volunteering

 UN Women and UN Volunteers launched a community-focused radio project in Quetta, Pakistan, in 2017.
 The aim of this project was to empower women through community focused-radio and volunteerism.
 It engaged marginalized women and youth in two towns, and established establish community-based radio programmes for entertainment, information and education purposes.

-UNV and China: 35 years of collaboration
+UNV and China: 35 years of collaboration "> UNV and China: 35 years of collaboration

 Since 1981, the United Nations Volunteers (UNV) programme has nurtured an active and fruitful partnership with the Government of the People’s Republic of China and other partners.
 Together, we support social and economic development and the implementation of the Sustainable Development Goals (SDGs) throughout the country.